cmlegault/gfishexplo/README.md

 ## Question: can adding recent catch allow increase in quota?
 Yes, maybe.

 Premise is that missing catch, due to underestimated discards, discarding of legal-sized fish, and improperly labelled landings, could be the main source of retrospective patterns in recent groundfish stock assessments.
 This work explores this concept with the hypothesis that ABCs could be increased if this is true to offset management measures such as 100% observer coverage or dockside monitoring.
-However, the amount of increase is not equal to the amount of missing catch and may depend on the age composition of the missing catch.
+However, the amount of increase is not equal to the amount of missing catch and depends on the age composition of the missing catch.

 ## What was done?